workLokeshVishwakarma/git-learning/README.md

 ### # There's one Shorthand as well
 This will gonna work for only those files, which are under `.git` tracking, will not gonna work for files which are showing in `U` or untracked, for those file you have to use `git add .` or `git add fileName.extension` first time / (once) at least manually, and then from the next time `-am` will properly gonna automate your work for you.

-`git commit -am "This is, so time saving"`
+`git commit -am "This is, so time saving"` or `git commit -a -m "message"`

 <hr />